Intestinal Permeability or Leaky Gut

 Imagine your intestines like a wall made up of bricks.
 These bricks fit tightly in a healthy gut, creating a solid barrier.
 A leaky gut happens when tiny cracks or holes between the bricks allow bad things to escape and enter our bodies.

-Zinc carnosine is like a superhero that helps fix those cracks and strengthen the wall.
+Zinc carnosine helps fix those holes and strengthen the intestines.

-While more research is needed, some studies suggest that zinc carnosine can be helpful.
+While more research is needed, some studies suggest that zinc carnosine can be helpful in solving leaky gut issues.

 Conclusion